xenione/swipe-maker/README.md

 </apps.xenione.com.swipelayout.example.swipe.HalfRightCoordinatorLayout>;
 ```
-3.Make your amazing transformations, go back to your class that inherit from AbsCoordinatorLayout and you have a hook called onTranslateChange(...)
+3.Make your amazing transformations- Go back to your class inherited from AbsCoordinatorLayout (im our case HalfRightCoordinatorLayout ) and you have a hook called onTranslateChange(...).

 ```java
     @Override